Join us to learn German with the experts!

 The course covers a number of current issues in the German-speaking countries, as well as global topics such as culture, tourism or the environment.

-By the end of the course, students should have reached approximately the standard B1 (CEFR).
+By the end of the course, students should have reached approximately the standard B1 (CEFR) described in the Common European Framework.

 The Lower Advanced course aims to improve your comprehension skills using written, audio and video material.
 It revises core grammatical structures and introduces complex features which are then practiced, both orally and in writing.
 Furthermore it will acquaint you with background knowledge and vocabulary on selected current social, cultural, scientific and technological developments as well as provide opportunities to develop and express personal points of view on these.